processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *none | emergency | alert | critical | error | warning | notice | info | debug*

-Verbosity of log files generated by ejabberd.
+Verbosity of ejabberd [logging](../configuration/basic.md#logging).
 The default value is *info*.
 NOTE: previous versions of ejabberd had log levels defined in numeric format (*0..5*).
 The numeric values are still accepted for backward compatibility, but are not recommended.

 ## max\_fsm\_queue